aoout/Base-Defense-Last-Stand/doc/GAME_MANUAL.md

 ## 4. Bestiary (Hostile Analysis)

-*Note: All unit movement speeds have been reduced by 50% in the latest combat update simulation to allow for more strategic decision making.*

-### AI Behavior Update
-All Scourge variants now possess an adaptive **Target Acquisition System**.
-- **Detection Range**: Each enemy type has a specific vision radius.
-- **Target Priority**: Within their vision, they will attack the **closest** hostile entity (Player, Ally, or Turret).
-- **Base Instinct**: If NO valid targets are detected within their vision range, they revert to their primal instinct and move directly toward the **Base**.
-- *Tactical Note*: Operatives can "kite" enemies away from the base by entering their detection range, but staying too far away will cause them to ignore you and focus on the objective.

 ### Standard Strains
 | Class | HP | Speed | Dmg | Traits |
 | :--- | :--- | :--- | :--- | :--- |